Best CRM for Lower Middle Market M&A Teams in 2026

 When evaluating a CRM specifically for lower middle market M&A, these are the features worth scrutinizing closely:

-• Meeting notes and AI summarization.
-Automatically pulling action items and contact context from recorded or transcribed meetings.
+- Meeting notes and AI summarization.
+Automatically pulling action items and contact context from recorded or transcribed meetings, so nothing depends on someone remembering to write it down afterward.

-• Intermediary management.
-Tracking business brokers, referral sources, and deal introducers as a distinct relationship type.
+- Intermediary management.
+Tracking business brokers, referral sources, and deal introducers as a distinct relationship type, since they drive a disproportionate share of LMM deal flow.

-• AI drafting for follow-up and outreach.
+- AI drafting for follow-up and outreach.
 Not automated blasting.
-Contextual drafts that a banker reviews and adjusts before sending.
+Contextual drafts that a banker reviews and adjusts before sending, so the firm's voice stays consistent even as volume increases.

 Why HelmIQ Was Built for Lower Middle Market Work